jbestcodes/Chama-Vault/CONTRIBUTING.md

-# 🤝 Contributing to ChamaVault
+# 🤝 Contributing to Jaza Nyumba

-Welcome to the ChamaVault project!
+Welcome to the Jaza Nyumba project!
 This guide will help you understand how to contribute effectively to our Chama management system.

 ## 📋 Project Overview

-ChamaVault is a modern web application that helps investment groups (Chamas) manage their finances, with features like OTP authentication, AI insights, subscription management, and SMS notifications.
+Jaza Nyumba is a modern web application that helps investment groups (Chamas) manage their finances, with features like OTP authentication, AI insights, subscription management, and SMS notifications.

 ### Tech Stack
 - **Frontend**: React 18 + Vite + Tailwind CSS